 Nivolumab injection is used alone or together with other medicines (eg, ipilimumab) to treat melanoma (skin cancer) that has spread throughout the body (metastatic) or that cannot be removed by surgery.
 It is also used to help prevent melanoma from coming back after it and lymph nodes that contain cancer have been removed by surgery.

 Nivolumab injection is used alone to treat kidney cancer that has spread throughout the body in patients who have received other medicines.
-It is also used together with ipilimumab to treat kidney cancer that has spread throughout the body in patients who have not received other medicines.
+It is also used together with other medicines (eg, ipilimumab or cabozatinib) to treat kidney cancer that has spread throughout the body in patients who have not received other medicines.

 It is also used to treat classical Hodgkin lymphoma (white blood cell cancer) that has come back or spread after autologous hematopoietic stem cell transplantation (HSCT) and used brentuximab vedotin after stem cell transplant, or after you received at least 3 kinds of treatment including autologous HSCT.

 This medicine is also used to treat squamous cell cancer of the head and neck (SCCHN) that has come back or spread throughout the body after receiving medicines containing platinum but did not work well.

 Nivolumab injection is also used to treat urothelial carcinoma (bladder cancer) that has spread throughout the body (metastatic) or cannot be removed by surgery (locally advanced).
 This medicine is given to patients who have received other cancer medicines (eg, platinum) that did not work well or whose cancer has worsened within 12 months of treatment containing platinum, either before or after surgery to remove your cancer.
 It is also used to help prevent urothelial carcinoma from coming back after it has been removed by surgery.